stephen-tan/pyber-analysis/README.md

 From the graph shown above, it can be seen that there is a signnificant fare difference between each of the city types.
 Rural cities have shown to have lower fares than both suburban and urban cities.

 ![PyBer Analysis Summary](Analysis/pyber_analysis_summary.png)<br/>
+The table above shows the exact amounts of the total rides, total drivers, total fares, average fare per ride and driver, as well as the total fare by city type.